boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Introduction

-   Historically, DNS clients selected and communicated with recursive resolvers without needing to know anything about the features enabled by these resolvers.
-However, recent developments (e.g., Extended DNS Errors (EDEs) reporting {{!RFC8914}} or encrypted DNS) and practices (e.g., filtering behaviors) imply that earlier assumptions no longer generally apply.
-Typically, DNS clients can discover and authenticate encrypted DNS resolvers provided by a local network (e.g., using the Discovery of Network-designated Resolvers (DNR) {{!RFC9463}} and the Discovery of Designated Resolvers (DDR) {{!RFC9462}}), however, these DNS clients can't retrieve information from the discovered recursive resolvers about their capabilities to feed the resolver selection process.
+   Historically, DNS clients communicated with upstream recursive resolvers without needing to know anything about the features supported by these resolvers.
+However, more and more recursive resolvers expose different features that may impact delivered DNS services (privacy preservation, filtering, transparent behavior, etc.).
+DNS clients can discover and authenticate encrypted DNS resolvers provided by a local network, for example, using the Discovery of Network-designated Resolvers (DNR) {{!RFC9463}} and the Discovery of Designated Resolvers (DDR) {{!RFC9462}}.
+However, these DNS clients can't retrieve information from the discovered recursive resolvers about their capabilities to feed the resolver selection process.
 Instead of depending on opportunistic approaches, DNS clients need a more reliable mechanism to discover the features that are configured on these resolvers.

+This document fills that void by specifying a mechanism that allows communication of DNS resolver information to DNS clients for use in resolver selection decisions.
+For example, the resolver selection procedure may use the retrieved resolver information to prioritize privacy-preserving resolvers over those that don't enable QNAME minimization {{!RFC9156}}.
+Another example is a DNS client can select a resolver that can report that answers are forged using the Forged Answer (4) Extended DNS Error (EDE) {{!RFC8914]}}.
+However, it is out of the scope of this document to define the selection procedure and policies.
+Once a resolver is selected by a DNS client, this document does not interfere with DNS operations with that resolver.

-   This document fills that void by specifying a method for stub resolvers to retrieve such information.
-To that aim, a new resource record (RR) type is defined for DNS clients to query the recursive resolvers.
+Specifically, this document defines a new resource record (RR) type for DNS clients to query the recursive resolvers.
 The initial information that a resolver might want to expose is defined in
 {{key-val}}.
 That information is scoped to cover properties that are used to infer privacy and transparency policies of a resolver.
 Other information can be registered in the future per the guidance in {{key-reg}}.

-   Retrieved information can be used to feed the resolver selection procedure.
-For example, the resolver selection procedure may use the retrieved information to prioritize privacy-preserving resolvers over those that don't enable QNAME minimization {{!RFC9156}}.
-Another example is an endpoint can select a resolver that can report that answers are forged using the Forged Answer (4) EDE code.
-However, that selection procedure is out of the scope of this document.
-Once a resolver is selected, this document does not interfere with DNS operations with that resolver.

 #  Terminology